benchmark-urbanism/cityseer-api/docs/vitepress/tools/graphs.md

 Consolidates nodes if they are within a buffer distance of each other.
 Several parameters provide more control over the conditions used for deciding whether or not to merge nodes.
 The algorithm proceeds in two steps:

-- Firstly, nodes within the buffer distance of each other are merged.
+- Nodes within the buffer distance of each other are merged.
 A new centroid will be determined and all existing edge endpoints will be updated accordingly.
 The new centroid for the merged nodes can be based on:
   - The centroid of the node group;
   - Else, all nodes of degree greater or equal to `cent_min_degree`;
   - Else, all nodes with aggregate adjacent edge lengths greater than a factor of `cent_min_len_factor` of the node with the greatest aggregate length for adjacent edges.
-- Secondly, the merging of nodes creates parallel edges which may start and end at a shared node on either side.
+- The merging of nodes creates parallel edges which may start and end at a shared node on either side.
 These edges are replaced by a single new edge, with the new geometry selected from either:
   - An imaginary centreline of the combined edges if `merge_edges_by_midline` is set to `True`;
   - Else, the shortest edge, with longer edges discarded.

 <FuncHeading>